wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * The Sutherland model defines a set of system states, initial states, and state transitions.
 Using these predetermined secure states, the Sutherland model maintains integrity and prohibits interference.
    <br /><br />

+## TCB RMC

+The TCB (Trusted Computer Base) [<a target="_blank" href="https://www.youtube.com/watch?v=fwU7n_3h058&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=5">MINDMAP</a>] comprises the components (hardware, firmware, and/or software) that are trusted to enforce the security policy of the system that, if compromised, jeopardize the security properties of the entire system.

-A <strong>reference monitor</strong> is a system component that enforces access controls on an object.
+The RMC <strong>Reference monitor Concept</strong> has active Subject and passive Object, with Rules component enforces access controls on an object.

    * A PLD (programmable logic device) is an integrated circuit with connections or internal logic gates that can be changed through a programming process.
    * A FPGA (field-programmable gate array) is a type of PLD that is programmed by blowing fuse connections on the chip or using an antifuse that makes a connection when a high voltage is applied to the junction.
    * Flash memory is a type of electrically programmable ROM.
    * Firmware is a type of ROM where a program or low-level instructions are installed.
-   * The TCB (Trusted Computer Base) comprises the components (hardware, firmware, and/or software) that are trusted to enforce the security policy of the system that, if compromised, jeopardize the security properties of the entire system.
    <br /><br />

 Multithreading allows multiple tasks to be performed within a single process.
 A thread is a self-contained sequence of instruction that can execute in parallel with other threads that are part of the same process.
 Multithreading is often used in applications to reduce overhead and increase efficiency.